yasserhussain1110/sona-sarovar-trust/PROJECTDETAILS.md

  **React** and **Redux** libraries were particularly critical with the **Admin Panel** of the website as one major requirement was that the user experience while updating the site should be great.
 The admin should not have to wait for page reloads.
-This implied that requets had to be **asynchronous**.
+This implied that requests had to be **asynchronous**.
 It also made us use a flux like state management tool and we picked **Redux** as it works great with **React** and is fun to code with.